Serpentine/Drive Belt Replacement at your home or office

 • Engine overheating.
 Often, the serpentine belt drives the water pump.
 In those applications, if the belt breaks the engine will overheat in seconds to minutes.
 If the belt is inadequately tensioned, you may notice higher-than-normal engine operating temperature.

-• Prior to removing the belt, the mechanic must run the engine to determine if the idler pulley and the belt tensioner are noise-free.
+• Prior to removing the belt, a mechanic must run the engine to determine if the idler pulley and the belt tensioner are noise-free.
 Those rotating components have grease filled bearings and are subject to wear.
 In addition, the mechanic will ensure that all pulleys and accessories are turning in the same plane.
 These steps help make sure your new belt will operate trouble-free for its full-service life.

 • The belt’s routing path through the various components is noted.
 The belt tensioner is released, usually with a wrench or lever, to release the tension from the belt.
 With the tension off, the belt slides off the pulleys.